Tap into Macquarie's expertise

 Save time and free-up resources with automated data feeds

-Despite much publicity surrounding the cut in Australia’s 2019 economic growth to 1.7% by the International Monetary Fund, the RBA decided to keep the official cash rate on hold at 0.75% at its latest meeting.
+The RBA kept the official cash rate on hold at 0.75% at its latest meeting.